 Each Control location is identified by a Numbered Route Instruction that contains the word “Control” followed by its number and “Key Time” followed by a Time-of-Day.
 The times are shown in hours, minutes and hundredths (1/100) of minutes.
 An Official Mileage is always given and the Key Time is the correct arrival time for Car #0.
 Add your car number in minutes, and any Time Allowances, to the Key Time to get your perfect arrival time at the Control.

 Controls may be either manned or unmanned.
 The Control crew may be on either side of the road.
 It may not be obvious which Controls are manned.
 At manned Controls, the Control workers will note in their timing log the exact arrival time for each car as its front wheels pass the timing line as determined by the checkpoint sign.
 There are more Control locations listed in the route instructions than there are manned Controls, so it is possible that the checkpoint sign at an unmanned Control may no longer be at the location.
 There will always be a checkpoint sign at a manned Control location.
+If you see a worker at a location without a checkpoint sign, you are not at a control (this may be a speed trap location).

 Controls may be located on roads with a posted speed limit of less than 30 miles per hour.